-Babies are more likely to have an allergy if there is a history of asthma, eczema or hayfever in the family.
+If you have a family history of food allergies, eczema, asthma or hay fever, you may need to be particularly careful when introducing solid foods, because babies are more likely to have an allergy if there is a history of these conditions in the family.
 A food allergy typically causes an immediate reaction after eating the food – usually seconds or minutes after eating it.

 Signs and symptoms